 Challenge what you do a on a day to day basis:

 - Use a supportive tone and attitude.

-- Listen to students’ concerns without judgement.
+- Listen to students’ concerns without judgment.

 - Interact in a responsive and respectful manner.

 - Create an atmosphere in which all questions are welcomed and valued.